Safety Training Information

 Users will be notified in advance of their arrival if they need to complete the DCS Sector Orientation, which is comprised of two parts:

-The Online Sector Orientation needs to be completed prior to a user’s arrival at the DCS.
-At the completion of the Online DCS Sector Orientation (link below), you will be directed to the Argonne National Laboratory (ANL) site where you will login with your badge # and password to acknowledge you have read and understood the material.
+- At the completion of this online course, you will be directed to the Argonne National Laboratory site where you will login with your badge # and password to acknowledge you have read and understood the material.

 Once all users have arrived on-site, a DCS staff member will provide the group with Part 2 of the Sector Orientation.
-Each user will be provided with a Safety Brochure, Safety Checklist, and the Experimental Hutch Search Pattern Diagram at the start of the on-site orientation.
+On-Site Orientation materials will be provided to each user and will include:

 All users will be required to attend a pre-job brief conducted by the DCS staff on the day before their allocated time begins during normal business hours (8-5 Sunday through Saturday).
 Please note the following stipulations: